VCL3D/SynthRSF/README.md

 *A sample scene from SynthRSF-MM, showing the ground truth (clear) scene, depth map, semantic segmentation stencil mask, and three noisy variants with different weather conditions.
 For each Ground truth image, there is one depth map, five pixel-level annotations and 8 noisy images per phenomenon.*

 ---

-# Source 3D Scenes
+# SynthRSF Source 3D Scenes

 | No | Description        | Snow | Rain  | Fog (U) | Fog (NU) |
 |----|--------------------|------|-------|---------|----------|